 2. Submission of full script.

-Candidates will have approx. 10 days from notification to submission of script, which means script must be ready in English in advance.
+Candidates will have approx. 10 days from notification to submission of script, which means script must be ready in advance (at the International projects, in English).

 Projects selected for 3rd stage: